LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    Ys = [2,4,6]
    yes

-Lambda expressions may also contain *lambda free variables*.
+Lambda expressions may also contain *lambda-free variables*.
 I.e. variables that are global to the lambda expression and shared with the surrounding meta-call context.
 Consider the following variant of the previous example: